Learn to burn at the AGFC’s prescribed fire workshops

 Assistant Chief of Communications

-LITTLE ROCK — The Arkansas Game and Fish Commission, in cooperation with Quail Forever and the Arkansas Forestry Association, will be hosting special workshops for land managers on how and when to use fire to promote better wildlife habitat on their property.
-Workshops are scheduled for Malvern, Mountain View and Ash Flat in the next few weeks, and more will be scheduled as the year goes on.
+LITTLE ROCK — The Arkansas Game and Fish Commission, in cooperation with Quail Forever, the Arkansas Agriculture Department Forestry Division, Natural Resources Conservation Service, local conservation districts and the Arkansas Forestry Association will host special workshops for landowners on how and when to use fire to promote better wildlife habitat on their property.
+Workshops are scheduled for Ash Flat, Jonesboro and Marshall in the next few weeks.

 Northeast Arkansas efforts highlighted at AGFC meeting